dsl-logo

 This differs from other grants and incentives like the First Home Guarantee (FHBG) and First Home Super Saver (FHSS) where you must be a first home buyer to apply.

-If your income exceeds the threshold for two consecutive years, you may be required to repay part or all of the government’s contribution, depending on the circumstances.
-It’s not yet clear whether this would require selling the property.
-The government is expected to clarify these rules closer to the scheme’s launch.
+If your income exceeds the scheme’s threshold for two consecutive years, you may be required to repay part or all of the government’s contribution, depending on the circumstances.
+If this occurs, your participating lender will review your financial situation to determine whether you’re in a position to make this repayment.

 Sean Callery is the Editor of Money.com.au.
 He has over 15 years of international experience.
 He is qualified with a Certificate IV in Finance and Mortgage Broking (FNS40821) and is compliant to provide general advice in Tier 1 General Insurance (RG 146) products.